cmchase/team-reports-mcp-server/WEEKLY_REPORTS_QUICKSTART.md

 - ✅ Ticket categories and priorities

 ### GitHub Section
-- ✅ Pull requests (opened, merged, reviewed)
+- ✅ Pull requests (opened, merged, reviewed) with descriptions
 - ✅ Commit activity by contributor
 - ✅ Lines of code changed
 - ✅ Repository breakdown

-### AI Summary Section (Optional)
+### Getting Executive Summaries
+After generating a report, simply ask Cursor:
+- ✅ "Summarize this report"
+- ✅ "What are the key takeaways?"
-- ✅ Ready-to-use prompt for executive summary
+- ✅ "Give me an executive overview"

-- ✅ Focuses on accomplishments, velocity, blockers, trends
-- ✅ Customizable with your own prompt
+Cursor will analyze the full report and provide a tailored summary!

 ## Common Issues